RanbirAulakh/Clue-Less/README.md

     - Travis-CI or Heroku can download required dependencies in order to run the game
     - django - Python web framework
     - channels - Message communication
-    - django-redis - Message communication (data store)
+    - channels-redis - Message communication (data store)

 #### (WIP) Deploy Django to Heroku